 If you do not enroll when you first become eligible, you can still sign up during the Medicare Annual Election Period.
 However, there may be penalties associated with doing so.
 For example, if you delay enrollment for more than 12 months after becoming eligible, you may have to pay a higher monthly premium for your coverage.

-Medicare is a great way to get medical coverage after retirement.
+Medicare insurance is a great way to get medical coverage after retirement.
 It offers many benefits and can help you save money on your health care costs over time.
 So, if you are eligible for Medicare, be sure to sign up and take advantage of all that it has to offer.